Nauman3S/DoorMonitoringSystem/README.md

 ### Built With

-IoT Starter is built with
+This project is built with

 * [Android Studio](https://developer.android.com/studio)
 * [NodeRED](https://nodered.org/)